Sam Tata: Montreal and later years

-Tata immigrated to Canada in 1956 and settled in Montreal.
-He quickly found work doing stills for documentary films made at the National Film Board, and he became a photo editor for The Montrealer magazine.
-His work appeared in publications and magazines such as Macleans, Perspectives, Chatelaine, and Time.
-Sometimes on assignment, but increasingly on his own initiative, he began to amass a portfolio of Canadian literary and artistic figures, including Michel Tremblay, Leonard Cohen, Michael Laucke, Irving Layton, George Bowering, Donald Sutherland, Alice Munro, and Gilles Vigneault.
-Tata preferred to take pictures with a 35mm camera and use the available light in the homes of his subjects, where they would feel more at ease and their personalities be more fully evoked by posing amidst their personal possessions.
-In 1988, a major retrospective of his life and work, The Tata Era / L’Epoque Tata was mounted by the Canadian Museum of Contemporary Photography and toured the country.
-He received the Canada Council's Victor Martyn Lynch-Staunton Award (1982) and was made a member of the Royal Canadian Academy of Arts, In 1990 he was awarded the lifetime achievement award in 1990 from the Canadian Association of Professional Image Creators (CAPIC).
-In 1991, forty of his photographs appeared in the National Library of Canada exhibition, Canadian Writers at the National Library of Canada.
+Tata immigrated, with his wife and daughter Antonia, to Canada in 1956 and settled in Montreal.
+He quickly found work doing stills for documentary films at the National Film Board and became a photo editor for The Montrealer magazine.
+Partly due to their age difference, Tata's marriage ended in divorce.
+In the early 1960s, rejecting his former academic style, he destroyed most of his pictorial work apart from the portraits.
+Tata's photographs continued to appear in publications such as Maclean's, Chatelaine, and Time.
+He recoiled at being a mere illustrator to a written text, as his aim was for the images to stand independently.
+Tata came closest to this ideal in his submissions to the magazine Perspectives, where he was allowed to choose from his photo files.

+Sometimes on assignment, but increasingly on his initiative, he began to amass a portfolio of Canadian literary and artistic figures, including Michel Tremblay, Leonard Cohen, Bill Reid, Irving Layton, George Bowering, Donald Sutherland, Alice Munro, and Jacques de Tonnancour.
+Tata preferred to take pictures with a 35mm camera and use the available light in his subjects' home, where they would feel more at ease and their personalities would be more fully evoked by posing amidst their personal possessions.
+His flowing conversational style, abounding in stories and anecdotes, also helped allay the sitters who were sometimes wary of being photographed.
+Tata's experience was that the better portraits often started to appear in the middle of the film roll, after subjects had relaxed their guard and became active participants.
+Most of his portrayals show the person in eye contact or near eye contact with the photographer.

+Tata had accumulated thousands of negatives documenting the fall of Shanghai, and an exhibit revised from a 1970 version was mounted at the National Gallery in 1981, entitled Shanghai 1949: Photographs by Sam Tata.
+In 1983, he journeyed to India for a third time, where he paid particular attention to the ubiquitous symbols of divinity present in daily life.
+Five years later, a major retrospective of his life and work, The Tata Era / L’Époque Tata, was mounted by the Canadian Museum of Contemporary Photography and toured the country.
+He received the Canada Council's Victor Martyn Lynch-Staunton Award (1982) and was made a member of the Royal Canadian Academy of Arts.
+He was awarded in 1990 the lifetime achievement award from the Canadian Association of Professional Image Creators (CAPIC).
+Forty of his photographs appeared in the 1991 exhibition Canadian Writers at the National Library of Canada.

 Books devoted to his photography include Montreal (with Frank Lowe, 1963), Expo 67: Sculpture (1967), A Certain Identity: 50 Portraits (1983), Shanghai 1949: The End of an Era (1989), Portraits of Canadian Writers (1991), and India: Land of My Fathers (2005).
-Tata died July 3, 2005 at the age of 93 in Sooke, British Columbia, Canada.